yang1688899/CarND-MPC-Project/writeup.md

 First I set the

 ## how to deal with latency.
-I use the car's current state and predict the new state in the latency time perious.
+I use the car's current state and predict the new state with the latency time period.
 Then I pass the new state into the MPC.
 This is the code that I impliment to counteract the latency:
 ```
 vector<double> ptsx = j[1]["ptsx"];
 vector<double> ptsy = j[1]["ptsy"];